Google's Schmidt to visit Myanmar, an untapped telecoms market

 "There will be an audience of about 400, comprising entrepreneurs, executive committee members of the computer association and young leaders," Zaw Min Oo told Reuters, referring to the speech.

-The delegation, led by the U.S. Agency for International Development (USAID) and including Cisco Systems Inc, Google, Hewlett-Packard Co, Intel Corp, and Microsoft Corp, visited Myanmar to look into projects to boost access to the Internet, strengthen transparent government and expand digital literacy, according to a USAID statement.
+The delegation, led by the U.S. Agency for International Development (USAID) and including Cisco Systems Inc (CSCO.O), Google, Hewlett-Packard Co (HPQ.N), Intel Corp (INTC.O), and Microsoft Corp (MSFT.O), visited Myanmar to look into projects to boost access to the Internet, strengthen transparent government and expand digital literacy, according to a USAID statement.

 Many leading firms in Myanmar are still largely controlled by businessmen subject to sanctions, but Western companies are starting to move in after the implementation of a new foreign investment law.

-Myanmar is offering two operating licenses for companies to build new telecoms infrastructure.
+Myanmar is offering two operating licences for companies to build new telecoms infrastructure.

-MTN Group, Africa's largest mobile phone company, which is bidding for a license, has said around 90 companies have expressed interest.